Boyd Gaming Corporation [BYD] – A riskier no matter how short-term sentiments looks

 Boyd Gaming Corporation [NYSE:BYD]: Analyst Rating and Earnings

-Stock market traders oftentimes pay a lot of attention to what top analysts say regarding a potential investment.
-Regarding Boyd Gaming Corporation [BYD], the latest average analyst recommendation we can see is from the quarter closing in 12/30/2019.
+Professional stock traders oftentimes make sure they verify what some leading Wall Street voices have to say about a potential buy.
+Currently, in relation to Boyd Gaming Corporation [BYD], the latest Wall Street average recommendation we can view is from the fiscal quarter that will be ending in the month of 12/30/2019.
 On average, stock market experts give BYD an Overweight rating.
-The average 12-month price forecast for this stock is $11.22, with the high estimate being $42.00, the low estimate being $20.00 and the median estimate amounting to $38.50.
-This is compared to its latest closing price of $12.10.
+The average 12-month price forecast for this stock is $15.05, with the high estimate being $42.00, the low estimate being $12.00 and the median estimate amounting to $38.50.
+This is compared to its latest closing price of $12.68.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Boyd Gaming Corporation [BYD] is sitting at 4.55.
 This is compared to 1 month ago, when its average rating was 4.50.